Turning unused parking into a high-performing tenant amenity

 - 6 office assets (and 1 in rollout) from a single pilot model

-- Works with the existing access controls with minimal (or no) additional
+- Works with the existing access controls with minimal (or no) additional investment

 - Incremental income from existing capacity